 We want you to have options, therefore included directions for making the sushi rice in a rice maker or on the stovetop in the recipe card below.
+You can also make sushi rice instant pot.
 The number one thing to remember is to rinse the Japanese rice until the water runs clear before cooking!

 Build The Roll

 Visual 1 – Cover the sushi mat with plastic wrap so the mat stays clean.
 Place the nori sheet, rough side up, on the bamboo mat.
 Wet your hands so the rice won’t stick to them.
 Take 1/4 of the sushi rice and spread it across the nori sheet, leaving a 1″ border on the top.

 Visual 2 – Gently flip the nori sheet, so the rice is facing down.
 Place a few pieces of avocado, cucumber, and thin strips of tuna on top of each other, in a straight line on the side closest to you.
 Sprinkle with a few pinches of panko.